hmchen47/DataScience/Notes/p01-Bayesian.md

       + taking particular care in the choice of a prior distribution for the between-unit variation $\tau$
     + the results from either an empirical or full Bayes analysis will often be similar provided each unit is not small and there are a reasonable number of units

-+ Example 13 -- Mnesium: Meta-analysis using a skeptical prior
++ Example 13 -- Magnesium: Meta-analysis using a skeptical prior
-  + J. Higgins and D. Spiegelhalter, [Being sceptical about meta-analysis: a Bayesian perspective on magnesium trials in myocardial infarction](https://watermark.silverchair.com/310096.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAlIwggJOBgkqhkiG9w0BBwagggI_MIICOwIBADCCAjQGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMIt3O_WltP_R4HzDvAgEQgIICBRVzuMdm0clizSh4LIBdVxk4BPfNlTZRM4pQ2PBV0WfGJOH7eAgBuLWSikpgb00TycOpVeFAoUKlyC2zhyeYruD33sTcyxiBnDtK3LjYvSTn87fLmSHEUlkxC1A9uqYzlK9abN9YdGVOB0r-Dp_Zq9UpC-kyaJ5rpZobrAKgd9Vf-tH0-8ViOlWZS_bax2vMCi47s81KxykOEkFwBmz2WJa_BtmisbFSwYMnUY1tNaRkIFAm6Vd8G2nSgeC-7uwddkz4le0Qnu6wyRwWRlK67JEv14N7NJAyhlPklsY2s3rX8MlHhcR48ZvEu9YH8OMep034gBDgCnLZMlRBHV-m3zFOVLc5Hk-ZKLXH50f0oyHA044m01Jlf-oVnxdq8TN1Wb0bbj7ik8IkaNowoz8yJy5ypv4D5ZNt04bRbpcnTXJOzGLDd0TSTDDGCykJxmKdwno9nbtPVd8qTnW8cfZu6aFwyiIOdYWrv_SG1awmQSFGEQsKgQ-jVAvC9izhbWo6A6sZVqjBsyNEwrrm4ovYGtifAljrZtZwTAmcuxVLKmX01jDxejrXLvjUaZbaoKiVzQfrQ96ViFBhFhaMGuGmkwW5lL2K13-ecbdTwvAeGI_KE7hWWS6R_OQbyL3KmC3bZaQCHI7aPJZhDtQl9U3aNyMjRwDIMVLxOGE4-7-tP_w9JxIB1Lo), International Journal of Epidemiology, 2002
+  + J. Higgins and D. Spiegelhalter, [Being skeptical about meta-analysis: a Bayesian perspective on magnesium trials in myocardial infarction](https://watermark.silverchair.com/310096.pdf?token=AQECAHi208BE49Ooan9kkhW_Ercy7Dm3ZL_9Cf3qfKAc485ysgAAAlIwggJOBgkqhkiG9w0BBwagggI_MIICOwIBADCCAjQGCSqGSIb3DQEHATAeBglghkgBZQMEAS4wEQQMIt3O_WltP_R4HzDvAgEQgIICBRVzuMdm0clizSh4LIBdVxk4BPfNlTZRM4pQ2PBV0WfGJOH7eAgBuLWSikpgb00TycOpVeFAoUKlyC2zhyeYruD33sTcyxiBnDtK3LjYvSTn87fLmSHEUlkxC1A9uqYzlK9abN9YdGVOB0r-Dp_Zq9UpC-kyaJ5rpZobrAKgd9Vf-tH0-8ViOlWZS_bax2vMCi47s81KxykOEkFwBmz2WJa_BtmisbFSwYMnUY1tNaRkIFAm6Vd8G2nSgeC-7uwddkz4le0Qnu6wyRwWRlK67JEv14N7NJAyhlPklsY2s3rX8MlHhcR48ZvEu9YH8OMep034gBDgCnLZMlRBHV-m3zFOVLc5Hk-ZKLXH50f0oyHA044m01Jlf-oVnxdq8TN1Wb0bbj7ik8IkaNowoz8yJy5ypv4D5ZNt04bRbpcnTXJOzGLDd0TSTDDGCykJxmKdwno9nbtPVd8qTnW8cfZu6aFwyiIOdYWrv_SG1awmQSFGEQsKgQ-jVAvC9izhbWo6A6sZVqjBsyNEwrrm4ovYGtifAljrZtZwTAmcuxVLKmX01jDxejrXLvjUaZbaoKiVzQfrQ96ViFBhFhaMGuGmkwW5lL2K13-ecbdTwvAeGI_KE7hWWS6R_OQbyL3KmC3bZaQCHI7aPJZhDtQl9U3aNyMjRwDIMVLxOGE4-7-tP_w9JxIB1Lo), International Journal of Epidemiology, 2002
   + _intervention_:
-    + pidemiology, animal models and biochemical studies suggested intravenous magnesium sulphate may have a protective effect after acute myocardial infactrction (AMI), particularly through preventing serious arrhythmias
+    + epidemiology, animal models and biochemical studies suggested intravenous magnesium sulphate may have a protective effect after acute myocardial infaction (AMI), particularly through preventing serious arrhythmias
-    + K. Teo, et al, Effects of intravenous magnesium in suspected acute myocardial infarction: overview of randomised trials, British Medical Journal, 1991
+    + K. Teo, et al, Effects of intravenous magnesium in suspected acute myocardial infarction: overview of randomized trials, British Medical Journal, 1991
-      + a seriess of small randomized trials cumulated in a meta-analysis
+      + a series of small randomized trials cumulated in a meta-analysis
-      + a highly significant ($p< 0.001$) 550% reduction in odds of death
+      + a highly significant ($p< 0.001$) 50% reduction in odds of death
     + L. Woods, et al., Intravenous magnesium sulphate in suspected acute myocardial infarction: results of the Second Leicester Intravenous Magnesium Intervention Trial (LIMIT-2).
 Lancet, 1992
-      + further large scale trials to confirm (or refute) these finding s are desirable
+      + further large scale trials to confirm (or refute) these findings are desirable
       + a 24% reduction in mortality in over 2000 patients
     + S. Yusuf, K. Teo, and K. Woods, Intravenous magnesium in acute myocardial infarction: an effective, safe, simple and inexpensive treatment, Circulation, 1993
       + an effective, safe, simple and inexpensive treatment
       + further trials to obtain a more precise estimate of the mortality benefit
-    + R. Collins, R. Peto, M. Flather, and ISIS-4 Collaborative Group, ISIS-4 – a randomised factorial trial assessing early oral captopril, oral mononitrate, and intravenous magnesium sulphate in 58,050 patients with suspected acute myocardial infarction, Lance, 1995
+    + R. Collins, R. Peto, M. Flather, and ISIS-4 Collaborative Group, ISIS-4 – a randomized factorial trial assessing early oral captopril, oral mononitrate, and intravenous magnesium sulphate in 58,050 patients with suspected acute myocardial infarction, Lance, 1995
       + a lack of any benefit
       + trials on over 58000 patients w/ a non-significant adverse mortality effect of magnesium
       + no effect in any subgroups
       + conclusion: overall, there does not now seem to be any good clinical trial evidence for the routine use of magnesium in suspected acuate MI
   + _aim of study_
-    + to investigate how a Bayesian perspective might have influenced the interpretation of the published evidence on mahnesium sulphate in AMI available in 1993
+    + to investigate how a Bayesian perspective might have influenced the interpretation of the published evidence on magnesium sulphate in AMI available in 1993
     + what degree of 'skepticism' would have been necessary in 1993 not to be convinced by the meta-analysis reported by Yusuf, et al (1993)?
   + _study design_: meta-analysis of randomized trials, allowing for prior distributions that express skepticism about large effects
   + _outcome measure_: odds ratio for in-hospital mortality, w/ odds ratios less than 1 favouring magnesium
   + _statistical model_:
-    + investigating all threee approaches to modelling the multiple trials
+    + investigating all three approaches to modelling the multiple trials
       + a 'pooled' analysis assuming identical underlying effects
       + a fixed-effects analysis assuming independent, unrelated effects
       + a random-effects analysis assuming exchangable treatment effects
     + assume a normal hierarchical model on the $\log(OR)$ scale
-    + adpating an empirical Bayes analysis using estimates of the overall mean $\mu$ and the between-study standarddeviation $\tau$
+    + adopting an empirical Bayes analysis using estimates of the overall mean $\mu$ and the between-study standard deviation $\tau$
   + _prospective analysis?_: No
   + _prior distribution_:
     + pooled- and fixed-effects analysis: a uniform prior for the unknown effects on the $\log(OR)$ scale